Dean Cox: Personal life

 Cox married Kerry Lavell at a ceremony at Leeuwin Estate in Margaret River in December 2011, having dated her for three years previously.
-Outside of football, Cox co-owns a seafood restaurant, Beluga, in Claremont, with Andrew Embley, which opened in April 2011.
+Outside of football, Cox co-owned a seafood restaurant, Beluga, in Claremont, with Andrew Embley, which opened in April 2011 and closed in 2015.

 In December 2012, Cox and his wife Kerry's first child was born.